Written By Abhishek Jain

 Disadvantages of Degaussing:

 Shredding is a physical destruction technique that disintegrates the storage media such as hard disk drives, solid-state drives, USB flash drives, optical drives, smartphones, etc. It breaks down (shreds) the storage media like the drive platter along with the electronic and mechanical components into minute pieces, in dimensions as small as 2 mm.
-The data stored on the media is destroyed as a result of physical disintegration.
+The data stored in the media is destroyed as a result of physical disintegration.
 Shredding and other physical destruction methods are not always feasible 'On-Site', i.e., on the company premises due to logistic and financial constraints.
 The need to ship out the storage media to an off-site shredding facility in such situations may pose a threat of data leakage due to a potential lapse in the chain of custody while the media is in transit.
 Also, the storage drives inventoried in a warehouse for eventual shredding are at constant risk of theft and data leakage to the point they are shredded.
 These plausible data-leakage threat scenarios with Shredding emerge due to a great extent of human contact and transferals in the chain of custody.

 Further, Shredding destroys the storage hardware and generates toxic e-waste.